bas080/lucene-query-string-builder/README.md

 ## Road map

 - split all functions into separate files
-- escaping lucene query syntax characters in the term(s) function
 - tasks for running tests on dist/lucene.js and dist/lucene.min.js

 ## License